 Using the numbers from the above example we have: 52 - 47 - 2.25 = 2.75 as our max profit.

-Since we are long this spread we will have a positive delta, negative theta, negative vega, negative gamma.
-Since we are both long and short most of our Greeks are neutralized.
+Since we are long this spread, we will have a positive delta, negative theta, negative vega, negative gamma.
+We are both long and short, so most of our Greeks are neutralized.
 We want an increase in stock price, hence the positive delta.
-Time and volatility still hurt the position but the pain is a lot less now that we have a spread.
-Gamma is working against us because our spread and profit is capped.
+Time and volatility still hurt the position, but the pain is a lot less now that we have a spread.
+Gamma is working against us because our spread and profit are capped.